lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 ### Hash Table

+Hashing is a technique to convert a range of key values into a range of indexes of an array.

 - Use an array as a storage medium.
 - Use hash technique to generate an index where an element is to be inserted or is to be located from.
 - Insertion and search operations are very fast.